nystudio107/craft-transcoder/docs/docs/configuring.md

 ];
 ```

 `queueVideoPostersOnAssetUpload` is disabled by default.
 When full video upload encoding is enabled, its existing `EncodeVideo` job remains responsible for poster generation and no duplicate poster job is queued.
 When full video upload encoding is disabled, this setting queues only the configured poster formats.
-The job reloads the Asset by ID and fails visibly instead of writing into Craft's temporary upload folder.
+The job reloads the Asset by ID and fails visibly instead of writing into Craft’s temporary upload folder.

 When `preventVideoPosterBlackBars` is enabled, the video frame is fitted over a blurred cover version of the same frame.
 Poster timestamps are clamped to the source duration for short videos.